jhuckaby/pixl-server-pool/README.md

 ### HTTP 429 Too Many Requests

 The `HTTP 429 Too Many Requests` error is sent back to clients if too many simultaneous requests are being served by your worker pool.
-This limit is set via the `max_concurrent_requests` pool configuration property.
+This limit is set via the `max_concurrent_requests` pool configuration property, and possibly the the `max_queue_size` property, if set.

 ### HTTP 500 Internal Server Error